 When a company chooses to outsource work, sometimes the motivation is to minimize risk.
 Outsourcing partners, especially those with access to sensitive data, like CFOs or accountants, can help you catch mistakes, identify fraudulent activity, and add a layer of checks and balances to your business processes.
 Although you cannot eliminate risk entirely, these controls provide additional protection.

 Outsourcing also gives you access to a bigger (sometimes global) talent pool and reduces the burden of employment, which comes with administrative and legal challenges.
-This depends, of course, on your capacity for dealing with varying time zones, language barriers, and cultural differences.
+That depends, of course, on your capacity for dealing with varying time zones, language barriers, and cultural differences.
 If you are open to working with people remotely, however, it will expand your options for finding suitable help.

 Types of Outsourcing